practicalli/spacemacs/testing/kaocha-test-runner.md

 clojure -X:test/watch "$@"
 ```

+> #### Hint::Configure kaocha in tests.edn
+> `tests.edn` in the root of a project can define the [full range of options for Kaocha configuration options](https://cljdoc.org/d/lambdaisland/kaocha/1.62.993/doc/3-configuration) and is the preferred approach.

 ## Continuous Integration workflow

-Add `:test/run` alias to the project `deps.edn` file
+Add `:test/run` alias to the project `deps.edn` file and define kaocha configuration in a `tests.edn` file in the root of the project.

-Define a job that runs the tests that calls the kaocha script to run all the tests.
+Define a job that runs the tests that calls either the kaocha script or the `clojure` command to run all the tests.

 * [Banking on Clojure - using Kaocha Orb with Circle CI](https://practical.li/clojure-web-services/projects/banking-on-clojure/continuous-integration.html)